Dive Deeper with Leah Carey

 I wanted the image of the forever family, the solid family unit, the one mother, one father, two kids, just a typical American family.
 As far as the LDS looks, their structure of it and for that, I fought.
 I fought and I fought and I fought for the relationship while still going in finding my happiness somewhere else or what I thought was my happiness.
 It was artificial happiness but whatever it was, it was making me feel good at the time.

 LEAH: So the marriage was an LDS marriage?
-TIMARI: No.

 LEAH: Oh, it wasn’t?